zilinissleepin/freqtrade/docs/telegram-usage.md

 },
 ```

-`entry` notifications are sent when the order is placed, while `entry_fill` notifications are sent when the order is filled on the exchange.
+* `entry` notifications are sent when the order is placed, while `entry_fill` notifications are sent when the order is filled on the exchange.
-`exit` notifications are sent when the order is placed, while `exit_fill` notifications are sent when the order is filled on the exchange.
+* `exit` notifications are sent when the order is placed, while `exit_fill` notifications are sent when the order is filled on the exchange.
+    Exit messages can be further controlled by individual exit reasons, with the specific exit reason as the key. the default for all exit reasons is `on` - but can be configured via `*` - which will act as a wildcard for all exit reasons that are not explicitly defined.
-`*_fill` notifications are off by default and must be explicitly enabled.
+* `*_fill` notifications are off by default and must be explicitly enabled.
-`protection_trigger` notifications are sent when a protection triggers and `protection_trigger_global` notifications trigger when global protections are triggered.
+* `protection_trigger` notifications are sent when a protection triggers and `protection_trigger_global` notifications trigger when global protections are triggered.
-`strategy_msg` - Receive notifications from the strategy, sent via `self.dp.send_msg()` from the strategy [more details](strategy-customization.md#send-notification).
+* `strategy_msg` - Receive notifications from the strategy, sent via `self.dp.send_msg()` from the strategy [more details](strategy-customization.md#send-notification).
-`show_candle` - show candle values as part of entry/exit messages.
+* `show_candle` - show candle values as part of entry/exit messages.
 Only possible values are `"ohlc"` or `"off"`.

-`balance_dust_level` will define what the `/balance` command takes as "dust" - Currencies with a balance below this will be shown.
+* `balance_dust_level` will define what the `/balance` command takes as "dust" - Currencies with a balance below this will be shown.
-`allow_custom_messages` completely disable strategy messages.
+* `allow_custom_messages` completely disable strategy messages.
-`reload` allows you to disable reload-buttons on selected messages.
+* `reload` allows you to disable reload-buttons on selected messages.

 ## Create a custom keyboard (command shortcut buttons)